Solar Eclipse : The Science Behind This Rare Phenomenon

 LEARNING FROM HOME/ WITHOUT CLASSES/ BASICS

-Rayleigh scattering, named after Lord Rayleigh, is elastic scattering of electromagnetic radiation at particles which are much smaller than the wavelength of the radiation.
+Rayleigh scattering, named after Lord Rayleigh, describes the elastic scattering of electromagnetic radiation by particles that are much smaller than the wavelength of the light.

 ECLIPSE